rf8f76e33/apijam-FS/Lab Guides/Lab 5 - Introduction to API BaaS (Backend-as-a-Service)/README.md

   permissions and roles, see [Managing access by defining permission rules](http://apigee.com/docs/app-services/content/managing-access-defining-permission-rules).

     b.
-Effectively you’ve called the GET API for the ‘hotels’ data collection by calling the above URL.
+Effectively you’ve called the GET API for the ‘payments’ data collection by calling the above URL.
 Review the information presented in JSON format.
 This is the same information you previously saw on the BaaS portal.